 U-Lead East Asia Disability Rights Forum

 U-Lead is a brand new initiative which aims to develop participatory research on disability in East Asia.
-During 2018 – 20 this project focuses on the Chinese-speaking region of China, Taiwan and Hong Kong, a part of the world which is home to about 1.4 billion people – or a fifth of all humanity – at least 6% of whom are disabled.
+During 2018 – 20 this project focused on the Chinese-speaking region of China, Taiwan and Hong Kong, a part of the world which is home to about 1.4 billion people – or a fifth of all humanity – at least 6% of whom are disabled.
 Despite China’s active engagement in the UN Convention on the Rights of Persons with Disabilities (CRPD) and significant changes in attitudes towards disabled people throughout this region, most disability research in East Asia is conducted without the involvement of disabled people.

-Year 1: work and employment
+Year 1: Work and employment

 Year 2: Legal capacity and personhood

 Year 3: Education

 The research was conducted using a variety of methods and yield a range of different types of output.
 The research findings were published on a range of local and international platforms, including academic journals and social media.
 Through this research and engagement with stakeholders, the ambition is to energise educators, employers, legal professionals, policymakers and others to work creatively with disabled people to challenge and reduce ongoing exclusion.